 I think about butterflies, alot.
 These more than 25 years of butterfly seeking have produced many epiphanies for me.
-This riveting image of a Viceroy Butterfly in Traci’s Kelso Swamp in southwestern Pennsylvania evokes one of those durable thoughts.
+This riveting image of a Viceroy Butterfly on a hostplant in Traci’s Kelso Swamp evokes one of those durable thoughts.

 Just as I’ve been a fan of Elvis, Paul Robeson, Johnny Cash, Diana Ross and the Supremes, Bing Crosby and Kelli Pickler, there are butterflies I cannot see enough of.
 That especially when the one I’ve ‘found’ is fresh and richly colored/patterned.